cuvva/terms/terms.md

 Before buying products via our app, you should read the relevant insurance contract with the insurer, which is provided within the app.
 The insurance contract covers any terms and conditions between you and the insurer (whereas these terms are between you and Cuvva).

 **You can only use our app to purchase motor insurance for yourself.** You can't purchase motor insurance on behalf of another person.
 If you represent yourself as another person to apply for a motor insurance product, the product may not be valid.

-If an account holder requests a chargeback, we reserve the right to charge you reasonable costs.
+If you pay for a product using a payment card belonging to someone else, and they go on to request a chargeback, we reserve the right to charge you reasonable costs.

 You can use our app to purchase travel insurance for a companion joining you on your trip, provided you have their consent, subject to the limitations set out during the purchasing journey.